SchmidtDSE/api_dock/README.md

 ## Quick Example

-Suppose we have these 3 config files (and similar ones similar to service1.yaml for service2 andand service3)
+Suppose we have these 3 config files (and similar ones for service2 and service3)

 ```yaml
 # api_box_config/config.yaml